usnistgov/BF/content/en/Info/BF Classes/_MEM/MMN.md

 	</tr>
 	<tr>
 			<td>Extend </td>
-	<td>Extend operation – Reserve additional memory for an object in the same space; changes its boundaries and size.</td>
+	<td>Extend operation – Reserve additional memory for an object in the same space; redefines its boundaries and size.</td>
 	</tr>
 	<tr>
 			<td>Reallocate-Extend </td>
-	<td>Reallocate-Extend operation – Reserve a new larger piece of memory for an object at a new address, copy the object content there, reassign its pointer, and deallocate the previous piece of memory.</td>
+	<td>Reallocate-Extend operation – Reserve a new larger piece of memory for an object at a new address, reassign its pointer, and release the previous piece of memory.</td>
 	</tr>
 	<tr>
 			<td>Deallocate </td>